 Chinnakattupalayam, located at 17 km south of Puducherry, is surrounded by 9 villages.
 Their 9,000 inhabitants are mostly illiterate and economically underpriviledged.
 They have precarious jobs with no future.
-Traditional housing, basic and fragile, is dominant.
+Traditional housing, basic and fragile, is still dominant.

 For their children’s future, parents have a choice between public schools (60 to 80 students per classroom) or private establishments (distant and expensive).

 As an alternative, Vellai Thamarai proposes a quality education that is accessible and free of charge with classes of 20 students.

 For these children, boys and girls on a parity basis, this education disrupts the recurring of precocious and unqualified work.

 Chinnakattupalayam, the village.

 The village runs along the track going from the Puducherry-Cuddalore road to the Vellai Thamarai School.
 Each household has an average of 4 occupants including one school-aged child and only one income (25 € to 35 € monthly).

 Houses are connected to free public electricity that experiences daily power cuts.
 The village has 2 public water pumps.